 Widely considered one of the best novels of the twentieth century Parade's End explores the world of the English ruling class as it descends into the chaos of the first World War.
-Christopher Tietjens an officer from a wealthy family is torn between duty to his unfaithful socialite wife, Sylvia, and the possibility of happiness offered by his suffragette mistress, Valentine.
+In the BBC/PBS mini-series a blonde Benedict portrays Christopher Tietjens an officer from a wealthy family who is torn between his unfaithful socialite wife, Sylvia, and his suffragette mistress, Valentine.
 Heartbreaking, terrifying and beautiful.

 No book description can begin to explain the sweep, the sadness, the beauty and thrill of this story.
 The young son of a prosperous Roman lawyer, whose idyllic life of privilege is curtailed by the Great War tells the story - from the vantage point of old age - of his life, his loves, his escape from the madness of war.
 Once you pick it up you can't put it down and once you pick it up you will need to talk about it with everyone you know.

 This intensely romantic yet stunningly realistic novel spans three generations and the unimaginable gulf between the First World War and the present.
 A young Englishman, Stephen Wraysford, falls into a tempestuous love affair with Isabelle Azaire that keeps him in France.
 When the war begins he joins up and enters the dark, surreal world beneath the trenches of No Man's Land, Sebastian Faulks creates a world with his beautiful writing that is tragic, beautiful and unforgettable.